gem5bootcamp/lps2024/slides/02-Using-gem5/08-accelerating-simulation.md

 board.processor.start1.core.commitStats0.numOps            0
 ```

-It indicates that the KVM CPU did not simulate any operations, so any stats that are produced by the KVM CPU should be ignored, including the `simSeconds` and `simTicks`.
+It indicates that the KVM CPU did not simulate any operations, so any stats that are produced by the KVM CPU should be ignored.
+This includes `simSeconds` and `simTicks`.
-Importantly, it also indicates that the KVM fast-forwarding does not warm up the micro-architectural components, such as caches, so we should consider having a period of warmup simulation before measuring the actual detailed simulation.
+Importantly, it also indicates that KVM fast-forwarding does not warm up micro-architectural components, such as caches, so we should consider having a period of warmup simulation before measuring the actual detailed simulation.

 ---